AllstaRawR/FILFY/README.md

 * Paragliding has been added, feel free to glide like the Nintendon't hero that you aren't.
 * Enemies have been added from many different sources, such as Mihail and 4th Unknown.
 There are all sorts of Morrowind and Oblivion enemies re-introduced.
   * Some are scary.
 The world is unleveled.
 Be careful out there.
+* Thankfully, there is a lot of both weapon types and magic spells, meaning you will eventually be able to slay all the baddies.
+Or you can cast `Waterwalking` and laugh as your enemies try to swim to you.
+You do you.

 #### Exploration